A significant part of your special day that can easily be overlooked or forgotten.

 Most florists take a service fee and may charge a travel fee subject to location.

-They will often require a deposit upon confirmation with the remainder due 4+ weeks before the day.
+Upon confirmation, they often require a deposit, with the remainder due 4+ weeks before the day.

-Prices will fluctuate depending on how many flowers you use and which florist you go with.
+Prices will fluctuate depending on how many flowers you use and which florist you choose.

 We aim to work within your budget to create stunning affordable dried flowers without breaking the bank or blowing your budget.